Sex Sells? – Photo by Klaus Klee / photocase.de

 One of the greatest salespersons was Steve Jobs.
 Starting Apple Computers by making hundreds of phone calls.
 Sometimes even calling the same person a hundred times until they´ve reacted.
 It´s about pushing the business forward.
 Generating the first momentum that will help you to get things going.
 Jobs was also a natural negotiation talent and influencer to business partners and his employees.
 He used all three areas of sales not only the pushiness of a sales rep cold calling and being refused most of the time but also the people skills that are needed if you want to build a really successful business.

 Opening a sales talk, building sales arguments based on buying needs, reacting to objections and most important the Sales ABC – Always Be Closing!

 Reading expressions, listening to small subconscious details and using them, influencing by sympathy and building trust for a longterm relationship.
 We are not in the 80s and todays sales does not work like “Wolf of Wallstreet” anymore.

 3. Negotiation Skills

 Remaining calm in stressful situations, especially when the business is new, your minimal/maximal demands, price conditions and knowing when to terminate a negotiation and most important: never ever enter the Bazar Price Ping Pong.

 So it´s not only about cold calling and being a pain in the ass.
 It is fun and challenging to become a master in these skills.
 You as an entrepreneur and your sales team will need these skills every day throughout your whole career and even your people that are not direct sales persons can learn how to turn every call into a sales call.
 This is how business are built.

 I could write a lot more about this stuff.
-But if you want to learn more you can find more details on this page about the People Academy.
-Or you can give me a (sales) call.
+But if you want to learn more just give me a (sales) call.